-Training with AA Teamworks is a great way to kick start your teaching career, starting in a school from the first day, trainees are fully immersed into school life, building up their confidence and school contact time as they go on.
+Training with AA Teamworks is a great way to kick start your teaching career, beginning your time in school from the start of the programme, trainees are fully immersed into school life, building up their confidence and school contact time as they go on.
 We offer both primary and secondary training in a wide range of subjects and work with a collection of schools in the local area.
-Offering diverse teaching placements, ensures trainees have experience in different types of school environments, preparing them for when they complete the programme and begin their NQT year.
-AA Teamworks is one of only 23 schools to be awarded research school status by the Education Endowment Fund (EEF) & The Department for Education (DfE) giving our trainees access to the latest evidence based practices before anyone else.
+We offer diverse teaching placements, ensuring trainees have experience in different types of school environments, preparing you for when you complete the programme and begin your NQT year.
+AA Teamworks is one of only 33 schools to be awarded research school status by the Education Endowment Fund (EEF) & The Department for Education (DfE) giving our trainees access to the latest evidence-based practices before anyone else.
 Out teaching team are dedicated and experienced educators who work with us to create a personalised learning experience.
-Alongside the full time programme leader, our trainees have one of our outstanding practitioners acting as a mentor to guide trainees and form their support system.
-Once training is complete, QTS status and a PGCE is awarded from our accredited provider, The University of Huddersfield.
-Working with The University of Huddersfield also provides our trainee with full access to all their facilities, plus each student is also provided with a laptop to use throughout the training year.
+Once training is complete AA Teamworks recommend you for QTS status and a PGCE is awarded from The University of Huddersfield.
+Working with The University of Huddersfield also provides our trainee with full access to all their facilities.
+Applicants who do not qualify for a DfE bursary are awarded a bursary by us of £500 and all trainees are provided with a laptop for thier use through the programme.

 Training with disabilities and other needs

 At AA Teamworks we are fully committed to supporting every student regardless of their needs.
 Our current training facilities also comply with the current accessibility legislation.